 One type of informative writing students can struggle with is the expository or how to.
-The sequential chronological structure which students write step by step instructions takes practice to master.
+The sequential chronological structure in which students write step-by-step instructions takes practice to master.
 Try this out by having students write instructions on how to play their favorite game.

-These informative paragraphs will help students brainstorm the games and then organize the steps in order for any reader to understand and start playing the game.
+These informative paragraphs will help students brainstorm the games and then organize the steps for any reader to understand and start playing the game.